 notice to terminate employment has been given before the end of the period of 6 weeks beginning with what would have been automatically enrolled in the job, or

-your employer has reasonable grounds to believe that, on what would have been the date they would have automatically enrolled you, you hold Primary Protection, Enhanced Protection, Fixed Protection, Fixed Protection 2014, or Individual Protection 2014, Fixed Protection 2016 or Individual Protection 2016 (see the section on Tax Controls and Your LGPS Benefits), or
+your employer has reasonable grounds to believe that, on what would have been the date they would have automatically enrolled you, you hold Primary Protection, Enhanced Protection, Fixed Protection, Fixed Protection 2014, or Individual Protection 2014, Fixed Protection 2016 or Individual Protection 2016 (see the section on Tax Controls and Your LGPS Benefits).

-you hold office as a director of the company by which you are employed,

-you are a member of a limited liability partnership (LLP), have earnings payable by the LLP but you are not treated for income tax purposes as being employed by the LLP.

 What do I pay?